Momofuku (album)

 Momofuku is an album by Elvis Costello and the Imposters, released in 2008.
 The album features Rilo Kiley's frontwoman Jenny Lewis on harmony vocals on several tracks.
-The album title refers to Momofuku Ando, the inventor of instant ramen noodles, and the speed at which the album was conceived and created.
+The album title refers to Momofuku Ando, the Taiwanese inventor of instant ramen noodles, and the speed at which the album was conceived and created.
 It was first released on vinyl and as a digital download, then later released on CD.